madelinefromtableau/TC22-tableau-extension-sfdc-writeback/README.md

 # Prerequisites
 **Tableau Desktop** - We will need Tableau Desktop installed in order to demonstrate the integration.
-**Heroku Account** – A free trial of Heroku.
-Sign up for an account **Salesforce Developer edition Org** – A free trial of Salesforce.
+**Salesforce Developer edition Org** – A free trial of Salesforce.
 Sign up for a Developer Edition Org.
-**Github Account** - A free account in Github.
-Sign up for an account.
 **Workshop Files** - Download and unzip the files from this [link](https://tableau.egnyte.com/dl/9KEl5FIRN0/Mini_Hack_Files.zip_).

 # Solution